-As shown in figures 3-7, GSP duties are higher than those applied under the other preferential schemes (EBA, Cotonou and RTA), whatever the product; this is the result of the tarifftriggered criterion we used in selecting the products, and provides us with a measure of the relative tariff advantage that LDCs would have enjoyed if they had exported under the EBA regime instead of reverting to GSP.
+The first conclusion is that GSP duties are higher than those applied under the other preferential schemes (EBA, Cotonou and RTA), whatever the product.
+While this is the result of the tariff-triggered criterion we used in selecting the products, it is also a measure of the relative tariff advantage that LDCs would enjoy if they exported under the EBA regime instead of reverting to GSP.
 Other evidence regards the fact that the duties levied on EU imports from ACPs are zero for the five products concerned.
-This fact gives further interest to the analysis because the group of LDCs can be split into two sub-samples.
-The first sub-sample comprises the 13 LDCs which are not part of the Cotonou agreement.
-Before 2001 the exports from these 13 LDCs towards the EU market were levied according to the positive GSP-tariffs and, thus, the free market access they have been given under EBA has increased their competitiveness in the EU (we label these countries as 13LDCnot-ACP).
-The second sub-sample is composed of the 36 LDCs which were also part of the Cotonou Agreement (henceforth 36LDCACP).
-For the 5 selected products, the 36LDCACP did not obtain any tariff advantage from the new scheme; the opposite is true for the 13LDCnot-ACP which moved from a regime of positive GSP-tariffs to the tariff-free and quota-free access granted by EBA.
-As far as the five selected sectors are concerned, it is reasonable to argue that the capacity of the 36LDCACP to enter the EU market did not change with the new preferential agreement.
-At the same time, it is likely that EBA exerts a certain influence in favour of the exports to the EU from the 13LDCnot-ACP because the import tariffs they currently face for the five products under scrutiny are zero, while the GSP duties they would have to pay without the EBA initiative would be positive.
+This fact gives further interest to the analysis because the group of EBAs can be split into two sub-samples.
+The first subsample comprises the 13 LDCs not belonging to the Cotonou agreement.
+Before 2001 the exports from these 13 LDCs towards the EU market were levied according to the positive GSP-tariffs and, thus, the new free market access under EBA increased their competitiveness in the EU (we label these countries as 13EBAnot-ACP).
+The second sub-sample is composed of the 36 EBA countries which were also part of the Cotonou Agreement (henceforth $36EBA{ACP}$ ).
+What emerges is that when exporting the 5-selected products to the EU, the 36EBAACP did not obtain any tariff advantage from the new scheme, and this is the opposite of what happened to the 13EBAnot-ACP which moved from a regime of positive GSP-tariffs to the tariff-free and quota-free access of EBA.
+The main lesson that can be learnt from figures 3-7 is that, as far as the five selected sectors are concerned, the 36EBAACP did not enjoy any tariff advantage with EBA with respect to their previous status and, in this respect, it is reasonable to argue that their capacity to enter EU market did not change because of the new preferential agreement.
+At the same time, it is likely that EBA exerts a certain influence in favour of the 13EBAnot-ACP because the import tariffs they currently face are zero, i.e. less than the GSP duties they would have to pay without the EBA initiative.

-&lt;sup>6 Afghanistan, Bangladesh, Bhutan, Cambodia, Djibouti, Kiribati, Lao People's Dem.
-Rep. Maldives, Nepal, Solomon Islands, Yemen, East Timor, Samoa.
+&lt;sup>3 Afghanistan, Bangladesh, Bhutan, Cambodia, Djibouti, Kiribati, Lao People's Dem.
+Rep. Maldives, Nepal, Solomon Islands, Yemen, Timor Leste, Samoa.

-Angola , Benin, Burkina Faso, Burundi, Cape-Verde, Central African Republic, Chad, Comoros, Congo Dem.
+&lt;sup>4 Angola , Benin, Burkina Faso, Burundi, Cape-Verde, Central African Republic, Chad, Comoros, Congo Dem.
 Rep, Equatorial-Guinea , Eritrea, Ethiopia, Gambia, Guinea, Guinea Bissau, Haiti, Liberia, Madagascar, Malawi, Mali, Mauritania, Mozambique, Niger, Rwanda, Sao' Tomé and Principe, Senegal, Sierra Leone, Solomon Islands, Somalia, Sudan, Tanzania, Togo, Tuvalu, Uganda, Vanuatu, Zambia.
+The EEC and the ACP countries signed their first agreement in 1969 during the Yaoundé Convention.
+In 1975, the Yaoundé agreement was replaced by the Lomé Convention, followed by the Cotonou Partnership Agreement in 2000.
+The latter agreement was replaced by the Economic Partnership Agreement (EPA) in 2008.

-As for the other preferential schemes, we find that in the cases of vanilla, coffee and cloves (except for 2000), there was no substantial difference between EBA (or ACP) and RTA tariffs (all of them were around zero).
-Finally, with regards the exports of molluscs and crustaceans, EBA attributed an effective tariff advantage with respect to those DCs which had signed a RTA.
+As for the single individual products, we find that in the cases of vanilla, coffee and cloves (except for 2000), there was no substantial difference between EBA (or ACP) and RTA tariffs (all of them were around zero).
+Finally, with regards the exports of molluscs and crustaceans, EBA attributed an effective tariff advantage with respect to the developing countries which had signed an RTA.